Scthe/scthe.github.io/content/blog/2024-09-25-nanite-materials-notes/nanite-materials-notes.md

 As you can see, it's not complicated.
 In UE5 there are 3 stages:

 1. **Classify** dispatches a thread per cluster.
 It increments a global counter for each raster bin present.
 2. **Reserve** dispatches a thread per raster bin.
-Calculates memory offsets in the **array that contains `vec2u` elements** (`i32 clusterIdx`, `i16 triangleIdx start`, `i16 triangleIdx end`).
+Calculates memory offsets in the **array that contains `vec2<u32>` elements** (`i32 clusterIdx`, `i16 triangleIdx start`, `i16 triangleIdx end`).
     * Example implementation: there is a global `offsetCounter`.
 Each raster bin atomically adds its cluster count.
 This functions as a memory space reservation.
     * Also initializes indirect arguments for rasterization draws/dispatches.
 3. **Scatter** dispatches thread per cluster.
 Fills the array based on reserved memory offsets.

-Note that each dispatch/draw has to know its slice of the meshlet list - both offset and count.
+Note that each dispatch/draw will have to know its slice of the meshlet list - both offset and count.
 I've also hand-waved some other issues - see slides.
 E.g. you can use async compute.
 The barrier configuration seems atypical.

 This is enough for each draw/dispatch to rasterize its assigned triangles.